Four Strategic Positions¶

 Strategic Position and Investment Strategy¶

-Position | BAU Approach | Scaling Investment Focus | Timeline to ROI |
+| Position | BAU Approach | Constraint Mechanism | Scaling Investment Focus | Timeline to ROI |

-Visionaries | Minimal BAU burden initially | Automation-first from inception | 6-12 months |
+| Studio | Minimal BAU burden initially | Avoid creating manual processes to begin with | Automation-first from inception | 6-12 months |

-Leaders | Systematic BAU constraint | Platform capabilities at scale | 12-18 months |
+| Lean | Systematic BAU constraint | Self-service platform + clear escalation paths | Platform capabilities at scale | 12-18 months |

-Niche Players | Manageable manual BAU | Foundational readiness infrastructure | 18-24 months |
+| Craft | Manageable manual BAU | Keep manual scope small; document while building readiness | Foundational readiness infrastructure | 18-24 months |

-Challengers | High BAU burden requiring constraint | Strategic debt reduction + readiness | 24-48 months |
+| Mass | High BAU burden requiring constraint | Triage system + strategic automation pilots | Strategic debt reduction + readiness | 24-48 months |

 Common Position Misidentification¶

-High-Growth Startup Self-Assessment: "We're Visionaries scaling successfully!"
+High-Growth Startup Self-Assessment: "We're Studio scaling successfully!"

 Next Steps¶